Best time to go

 sold-out tickets on inter-city transport.

 with National Day on October 1 to make for a week-long break.
+As with Chinese New Year, transport can get crowded and book out around this time.

 - School holidays - particularly university holidays - drive up demand for train tickets as students travel home to their families.
 Chinese schools have two